Ivordir/Okolors/README.md

 [4](https://github.com/image-rs/image/issues/1647).
 Panics and bugs resulting from this should be directed upstream.

-Due an [issue](https://github.com/image-rs/image/issues/1647) with avif support in the `image` crate, the avif feature is currently not default and uses `aom` instead of `dav1d`.
+Similarly, due an [issue](https://github.com/image-rs/image/issues/1647) with avif support in the `image` crate, the avif feature for Okolors is not enabled by default and instead uses the `libavif-image` crate.
+Compiling with this feature requires cmake and nasm on the system.

-Other image formats not enabled by default include: ico, bmp, and tiff.
+Other image formats not enabled by default include bmp and tiff.

 # Examples